 - 2 cups unbleached all purpose flour

-- ¾ cup sourdough discard (or sub with ½ teaspoon baking powder.
+- ¾ cup sourdough discard (if not using discard use ½ teaspoon baking powder instead.
 You can use more or less discard, up to a cup, but you might want to adjust the flour up a little if you use less than ½ cup)

 - 1 teaspoon salt